giellalt/lang-rmf/docs/index-header.md

 # Project documentation

-* Add links to project specific documentation here as needed.
-Keep the documentation in the `docs/` directory.
+* Links to project specific documentation will be added here.

+* The Traveller Norwegian language may be tested as an online speller by writing text [here](https://divvun.org/proofing/online-speller.html) (select Kalo Finnish Romani).

 # In-source documentation